 Call me biased, but I believe the surfski is the most versatile watercraft on the market, not to mention the fastest.
 You can paddle it on rivers, lakes, or oceans.
-In flat water, chop, big ocean sell and everything in between.
-You can easily go upwind or downwind, and surf wind waves, ocean swell, shore break, and boat wakes.
-You can cover long distance or go for short paddles.
-You can cruise at a casual conversational pace or redline your heart rate.
+In flat water, chop, big ocean swell and everything in between.
+Go upwind or downwind, and surf wind waves, ocean swell, shore break, and boat wakes.
+Cover long distances or go for short paddles.
+Cruise at a casual pace or red-line your heart rate.
 The possibilities are endless.

 It is worth expanding a little bit on the ability to go upwind, because this is what truly differentiates the surfski from a Stand Up Paddle Board.
 Wherever you can find an on-shore wind, with a surfski you can paddle out and surf in.
 This is really not feasible in an SUP.
-Additionally if you are exploring and spending the larger part of the day on the water, in the surfski you don’t have to be so concerned about wind picking up and creating a situation where you have to cover a lot of ground against the wind.
+Additionally if you are exploring and spending the larger part of the day on the water, in the surfski you don’t have to be so concerned about wind picking up and creating a dangerous return situation.

 As compared to traditional surfing, the magic of the surfski is that we can surf waves from 1 foot to 12 foot.
-These conditions are common in most bodies of water, but true surfing conditions are much harder to find and often involve battling a line up.
+These conditions are common in most bodies of water, as opposed to clean surf breaks which are much harder to find and often involve battling a line up.

 3. Water Benefits the Brain